PerkinElmer Inc. [PKI] stock Initiated by Wells Fargo analyst, price target now $105

+PerkinElmer Inc. [NYSE: PKI] stock went on a downward path that fall over -0.04% on Tuesday, amounting to a one-week price increase of more than 4.55%.
+Over the last 12 months, PKI stock rose by 18.44%.
+The one-year PerkinElmer Inc. stock forecast points to a potential downside of -14.09.
+The average equity rating for PKI stock is currently 2.40, trading closer to a bullish pattern in the stock market.

-Compared to the average trading volume of 1.04M shares, PKI reached a trading volume of 1090820 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $11.33 billion, with 111.12 million shares outstanding and 110.47 million shares in the current float.
+Compared to the average trading volume of 1.02M shares, PKI stock reached a trading volume of 1079533 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for PKI shares is $89.33 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on PKI stock is a recommendation set at 2.40.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.